microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 <!-- For example, this is a place to provide a brief explanation of some dependent
-area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...". --> New styling properties are being added to the OS Xaml CalendarView control in order to enable a new look in line with the overall styling of the next Windows OS release.
+area, just explanation enough to understand this new API, rather than telling the reader "go read 100 pages of background information posted at ...". --> New styling properties are being added to the OS Xaml CalendarView control in order to enable more flexible rendering.
 Because a large part of the CalendarView rendering is achieved through custom OS code, the desired look cannot be achieved solely via XAML markup in the WinUI 2.6+ packages.
 New properties, used by those WinUI 2.6+ packages, are required to drive the custom OS rendering code.

 # Description
 <!-- Use this section to provide a brief description of the feature.